-Operational assets have been directly allocated to a single business unit where possible.
+Where possible, operational assets have been directly allocated to a single business unit.
 Where this was not possible assets have been allocated on bases consistent with the guidance document:

 Offices & Depots

 Where business activities straddle the business units the assets have been allocated on a consistent basis with that of other assets that are utilised by the same department.